deepankararora/sola-newsletters/readme.txt

 * Subscriber segmentation

 = Translations =
-Get a free copy of the Sola Newsletters premium version in exchange for translating our plugin!
+Get a free copy of the Nifty Newsletters premium version in exchange for translating our plugin!

 * English
 * German (Marc Winter)